 6. Ninja Pitch

 Ninja Pitch creates decks with fundraising logic at the core of what they do.
-Everything revolves around structuring the story such that traction, market, and risk are in the right order and feel easy to due diligence.
+Everything revolves around structuring the story so traction, market, and risk are in the right order and feel easy to due diligence.

-The folks who end up working with Ninja Pitch often have businesses fundraising with institutional investors and want a deck that serves the purpose of screening, follow-up questions, and diligence.
+The founders who end up working with Ninja Pitch often have businesses fundraising with institutional investors and want a deck that serves the purpose of screening, follow-up questions, and diligence.

 Strengths:

-• Great mix of narrative, data, and visuals.
+- Strong mix of narrative, data, and visuals

 Weaknesses: